 But Greek was not only an administrative language; it was the lingua franca, or common language, of the entire eastern Mediterranean.
 Just as today, two speakers of different languages – say a Japanese speaker and a Spanish speaker – may use a third language, usually English, to talk to one another, subjects of the Roman empire whose first languages were Egyptian or Aramaic would probably have used Greek to communicate.
 But its importance went still further than this; Greek literature and philosophy played an important role in the cultural life of the Roman empire, and mastering Greek was a way for many Egyptians to try to improve their lives by climbing the ranks of the Ptolemaic, and later Roman, administration.
 The most lasting impact of Greek on Egypt, however, has been in religion; the New Testament was written in Greek, and so Christianity was a Greek-language religion in Egypt for the first few centuries of its existence.
 Parts of the liturgy of the Coptic Church are still in Greek.

 While Greek never seems to have replaced Egyptian as a spoken language, the situation is different with Arabic.
 Like Greek, it arrived in Egypt as the language of a ruling class with the Islamic conquest of 642 CE, and it too became important as the main language of power, culture, and a religion – in this case, Islam.
-But the Muslim rulers of Egypt continued to use Greek as the main language of administration until the seventh century, and, as discussed in an earlier post, it probably wasn’t until the ninth that Islam began to replace Christianity as the dominant religion in Egypt, and it seems that Arabic began to replace spoken Egyptian at the same time.
+But the Muslim rulers of Egypt continued to use Greek as the main language of administration until the eighth century, and, as discussed in an earlier post, it probably wasn’t until the ninth that Islam began to replace Christianity as the dominant religion in Egypt, and it seems that Arabic began to replace spoken Egyptian at the same time.

 So how do magical texts reflect these linguistic changes?
 Because our database contains all published magical formularies from Egypt in Coptic, Greek, and Demotic we can look at the way in which the use of these languages changed over time; as always, we should note that these figures may change as our dating of Coptic texts improves.
 Nonetheless, we can see, for example, that the third century is the date of both the earliest Coptic magical texts, and the latest examples in Demotic.
 Here we see one written phase of Egyptian being replaced by another.
 At the same time, we may note that in the third and fourth centuries Greek is still the main language of magic, just as it was the main language used in most written texts.
 But we see an interesting shift in the fifth-century – at the same time as Christianity is becoming the predominant religion, Coptic seems to replace Greek as the preferred language of magic, with Greek declining rapidly.
-We have almost no texts later than the seventh century – the period in which the Greek-speaking administration was replaced by an Arabic speaking one.
+We have almost no texts later than the seventh century – the period in which the Greek-speaking administration was replaced by an Arabic-speaking one.
 Still later, around the tenth century, we see the use of Coptic in magic drop rapidly, as Arabic takes over as the main written and spoken language.
 If our database contained a comprehensive list of Arabic magical texts from Egypt – as we hope it one day will – it might show a related rise in the use of the Arabic language.
 Broadly speaking, then, the use of different languages in magic mirrors the use of language in other written domains.

 There are some interesting details, though, which are worth discussing in a little more detail.
 The first is the way in which the languages interact, especially in moments of change, and this will be the subject of our next post.
 The second is the sudden rise of Coptic in the fifth century.
 Greek seems to have remained the main language of administration and literature until the seventh century, so the fact that Coptic is already more important than Greek among magical texts two centuries earlier is very interesting.